YuxiangTang/Anole/README.md

     def forward(self, x, **kwargs):
         return x

-# Need to register first and you can call it in the config.
+# Need to register first and then you can call it in the config.
 @NECK.register_obj
 def identity_neck(**kwargs):
     return IdentityNeck(**kwargs)